 - Students and inexperienced people can often fill positions as order-takers at drive-through windows, busing staff, dishwashers, general laborers and kitchen assistants.

-- Sometimes, new restaurants need to operate for several days or weeks to determine optimal staffing needs.
+- New restaurants need to operate for several days or weeks to determine optimal staffing needs.
 Learning from actual experience on the floor is crucial to making critical adjustments.

 Background Checks and Employment Verifications

-Normally, the restaurant industry is not the most polite sector.
-Many owners fail to check former employers because personality conflicts often influence references at small, independent restaurants, and some owners give bad reviews because they are unhappy that valued employees seek work elsewhere.
+Many restaurant owners fail to check former employers because personality conflicts often influence references at small, independent restaurants, and some owners give bad reviews because they are unhappy that valued employees seek work elsewhere.
 Busy chefs and restaurant managers often resent the time demands of giving references and answering detailed questionnaires.
 However, you could be liable for injuries or damages if you fail to exercise due diligence and check references.
 Employment practices have changed in the last few decades.
 Checking references is so easy that employers are now held to higher standards.

 - At a minimum, owners should try to confirm employment dates, job positions and the candidates’ reasons for leaving former jobs.